 Under the rule of Venice (1420–1797), Split—as a gateway to the Balkan interior—became one of the Adriatic's main trading ports, and the city's splendid Renaissance palaces bear witness to the affluence of those times.
 When the Habsburgs took control during the 19th century, an overland connection to Central Europe was established by the construction of the Split–Zagreb–Vienna railway line.

 After World War II, the Tito years saw a period of rapid urban expansion: industrialization accelerated and the suburbs extended to accommodate high-rise apartment blocks.
 Today the historic center of Split is included on UNESCO's list of World Heritage Sites.

-Close at hand and well-connected to Split by ferry and catamaran services, the island of Brač can be visited in an easy day trip.
-With extensive...
+Well-connected to Split by ferry and catamaran services, the island of Brač makes for the perfect island escape.
+It can be easily visited as...